benchristelcom/benchristelcom.github.io/src/heroes4/battle-of-the-bards/design.md

 - There are placed events scattered around the map that give XP to the first hero to encounter them.
 - Each player starts near a Sanctuary so they can resurrect heroes who die.

-## Ideas

-- scroll of Town Gate
-- a higher-level combat hero who can help you through the early battles (but takes half the XP!) and resurrect you if you die.

 ## Victory Script